Harry Kelley (rower)

-Harry Kelley (1832–1914) was a famous professional oarsman on the Thames.
+Harry Kelley (1832–1914) was a professional oarsman on the Thames.
 He became the Tyne, Thames, English and World Sculling Champion, a title he won four times.

 Sculling career

 The son of Jack Kelley, another Thames waterman, Kelley's first Championship win was in 1857, when he beat James Messenger for the Championship of England.
 Kelley's technical abilities in a boat soon got him noticed and he was regularly referred to as the best waterman the Thames ever produced, either as an oarsman or as a judge of rowing.